 Peak: 3 US, 10 HP, 16 AC, 3 RB, 45 HR (Click for codes to singles charts.)

 Sales (in millions): -- US, -- UK, 1.0 world (includes US + UK)

 Airplay/Streaming (in millions): -- radio, 41.2 video, -- streaming

 Two-time Grammy winner Mel Tormé had a career spanning more than 50 years.
-Because of “his smooth and caressing crooning style” SHOF he was nicknamed “The Velvet Fog.”
+His smooth, crooning style earned him the nickname “The Velvet Fog.”
 When he wrote “The Christmas Song,” however, he was at the beginning of his career.
 He was 19 and his friend Robert Wells was 22 when they wrote what BMI says is the most-performed Christmas song of all time.
 SB According to Tormé, they penned the song in the heart of summer, trying to “stay cool by thinking cool.”
 SB

 Despite the objections of Capitol Records, Cole made two recordings – the first with the Trio in June 1946 and the second, in August, WK with a small section of strings.
-It was the latter which became the “seasonal classic,” AMP peaking at #3, but returning every season.
+It was the latter which became the seasonal classic, peaking at #3, but returning every season.
 In 1953, Cole recorded the song again with the same arrangement, but this time with a full orchestra arranged and conducted by Nelson Riddle.
-JA-37 He recorded it again in 1961 with an orchestra conducted by Ralph Carmichael.
+JA He recorded it again in 1961 with an orchestra conducted by Ralph Carmichael.
 SB

 Resources and Related Links:

 Last updated 10/4/2021.